-The goal of the Field Laboratory for ESUP is to investigate and characterize the resource potential for multi-play production of emerging unconventional reservoirs in Central Appalachia.
+The goal of the Field Laboratory for Emerging Stacked Unconventional Plays (ESUP) is to investigate and characterize the resource potential for multi-play production of emerging unconventional reservoirs in Central Appalachia.

 The benefits associated with prudently developing these ESUPs include reduced surface footprint, infrastructure requirements, and development costs.
 While advances in technology continue to increase the nation’s portfolio of economically recoverable hydrocarbons, uncertainty and technical challenges deter the level of investment required to develop Central Appalachia’s ESUPs.
 While it is imperative to meet the need for economic development, the region also contains “some of the world’s best remaining examples of diverse, intact, and connected temperate forests and freshwater streams” that reach tens of millions of people every day (Nature Conservancy, 2014).
 Although resource development and environmental conservation are often conflicting priorities, the results of this research effort will combine best practices, state of the art technology, and effective outreach to address the concerns of all stakeholders.

 Due to DOE budget constraints, the greater-than-initially-planned cost estimate for the drilling of the 15,000-foot characterization well, and the drilling and completion of a Lower Huron lateral resulted in project rescoping and budget re-baselining.
 The 15,000-foot characterization well including coring and logging remains in scope whereas the drilling and non-aqueous stimulation of a Lower Huron lateral has been removed.
 The research team will continue to conduct laboratory testing and reservoir modeling of the Lower Huron core to inform future stimulation designs.
 The field site for the characterization well is being prepared with a planned spud in spring 2020.